gertab/Grits/README.md

 Some other notable parts:

 - The entry point can be found in [`main.go`](/main.go).
 Cli commands are parsed in [`cmd/cli.go`](cmd/cli.go).
-- [`process/runtime.go`](/process/runtime.go): Entry point for the runtime environment.
-Sets up the processes, channels and monitors  before initiating execution.
+- [`process/runtime.go`](/process/runtime.go): Entry point for the interpreter.
+Sets up the processes, channels and monitor before initiating execution.
 - [`process/form.go`](/process/form.go): contains the different forms that a process can take.
 They are used to create the AST of processes.
 - [`webserver/web_server.go`](/webserver/web_server.go): provides an external interface to compile and execute a program via a webserver (refer to the [docs](/webserver/web_server.md)) (wip)